dustinpfister/blog_posts/_posts/threejs-examples-text-plane.md

 layout: post
 categories: three.js
 id: 1009
-updated: 2022-10-14 16:50:21
+updated: 2022-10-14 16:58:48
-version: 1.5
+version: 1.6
 ---

-I am always thinking in terms of what more I can do when it comes to making javaScript modules built on top of threejs that I can use in my various video projects that I make for these blog posts.
-One such idea is to make an improved way to go about adding text content to a scene object.
-There are a number of ways of doing so of course, but I was thinking in terms of making a module centered around the idea of having one or more mesh objects that use a plane geometry and canvas textures, and or data textures.
+I am always thinking in terms of what more I can do when it comes to making javaScript modules built on top of threejs that I can use in my [various video projects that I make for these blog posts](https://github.com/dustinpfister/videoground-blog-posts).
+One such idea is to make an improved way to go about adding text content to a scene object as I am not happy with my current solution for doing so.
+There are a number of ways of doing this sort of thing I am sure, but I was thinking in terms of making a module centered around the idea of having one or more mesh objects that use a plane geometry and canvas textures as a way of displaying text content in a scene.

+The process of doing this sort of thing will then prove to be a little involved then.
+On top of the text plane module itself I will also want to have at least some kind of canvas module such as the one that I made for my post on canvas textures.
+With that said because I want to just get up and running with the text plane module I will have to just go with what I worked out when it comes to that sort of thunk so far and get to work on the text plane module.
+However speaking of the text plane module there is a lot that I will need to do with text, such as End of Line conversion, wrapping text, and using the various 2d canvas drawing methods to render that text to a canvas element.

 This will then be yet another one of my [threejs examples](/2021/02/19/threejs-examples/) where I am writing about a module or some kind of project that is built on top threejs.
 This time it will have a lot to do with using canvas elements to create textures, and also a whole lot about working with text content.